united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/installation/flatcar-installation-bare-metal.md

      Active: active (running) since Wed 2021-05-12 14:00:00 UTC; 1min 30s ago
 ```

-Otherwise, the installation failed.
-You can check the logs to see what went wrong.
+If the status differs, the installation may have failed.
+Review the logs to

-### I don't know which drive to select {#drive}
+identify the issue.

-You can check the drive type from the manual of your device.
+### Unsure Which Drive to Select {#drive}

-- For SATA drives (spinning hard disk or SSD), the drive type is `SDA`.
+To determine the correct drive, refer to your device's manual:

-- For NVMe drives, the drive type is `NVMe`.
+- SATA drives (HDD or SSD): Typically labeled as `sda`.

-If you are unsure, you can boot into the edge device with any Linux distribution
+- NVMe drives: Usually labeled as `nvm0n1`.

-and run the following command:
+For further verification, boot any Linux distribution on your device and execute:

 ```bash
 lsblk
 ```

-The output should look similar to this:
+The output, resembling the following, will help identify the drive:

 ```bash
 NAME   MAJ:MIN RM   SIZE RO TYPE MOUNTPOINT